dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 We want to make sure we're not doing that, and are only extracting the most "plain" represenation of nullability that we can from the model.
-So we're going to make the assumption that nullability is represented "linearly" somewhere in the model.
-There are a few different ways of thinking about this.

-First, algebraically: the amount of "nullability" in the model can be computed by a linear equation, where each value is given a weight and summed, like so:
+So we're going to make the assumption that nullability is represented "linearly" somewhere in the model^[For more discussion of this assumption, it is often referred to as the Linear Representation Hypothesis].
+Algebraically: the model represents the amount of "nullability" at a given token as a linear function of (some subset of) the activations, where each activation is given a weight and summed, like so:

 $\text{Nullability}(\hat{x}) = w_0x_0 + w_1x_1 + w_2x_2 + ...$